bohanfang/bohanfang.github.io/progress.md

 Reference: [FM], Chapter 2, pages 342-349.

+# Oct 19

+We discussed Beltrami differentials and the Betlrami equation.
+In particular, by solving the Beltrami equation and restricted to *harmonic* Beltrami differentials, we get the tangent space of the Teichmuller space.
+We further discussed the *complex* structure on $\mathcal T_{g,n}$.

+The quadratic differential is naturally identified with the *cotangent space* os the Teichmuller space.

+# Oct 22

+# Oct 28

 ---

 - [FM] Farb, B., & Margalit, D. (2012).
 A Primer on Mapping Class Groups.
 Princeton University Press.